 Quality should be about making sure that research questions are addressing something of importance to patients, ensuring that the questions have impact.
 Quality lies in the fact that the design and methods are as good as they can be to address these questions.
-For example, public involvement can have a key role in helping to decide upon the content of the control arm for an RCT or to ensure that the data collection methods will not be unnecessarily burdensome on study participants.
+For example, public involvement can have a key role in helping to decide upon the content of the control arm for a randomised controlled trial (RCT) or to ensure that the data collection methods will not be unnecessarily burdensome on study participants.